Vt. small colleges face big challenges

 CSJ President Jennifer Scott said the accreditation issue is solely financial and not about academic quality.

-Scott said the college has accelerated its efforts in pursuing a partnership with another institution or join a consortium as a way to share resources and save money.
+Scott said the college has accelerated its efforts in pursuing a partnership with another institution or joining a consortium as a way to share resources and save money.

 Scott expressed confidence when asked whether the college will be able to meet its April 1 deadline.
 “That is certainly our expectation,” she said.